cehteh/unsynn/ROADMAP.md

 unsynn is meant to evolve opportunistically.
 When you spot a problem or need a new feature feel free to open an [issue](https://git.pipapo.org/cehteh/unsynn/issues) or send a [PR](https://git.pipapo.org/cehteh/unsynn/pulls).

+Commits and other git operations are augmented and validated with [cehgit](https://git.pipapo.org/cehteh/cehgit).
+For contributors it is recommened to enable cehgit too by calling `./.cehgit install-hook --all` within a checked out unsynn repository.